Law and truth can be twisted|

 This use of the tithe today is backed up in the New Testament by John 13:29 where the disciples think Jesus told Judas Iscariot to buy something for the feast or give to the poor, since he had the money bag.
 The disciples would not have thought that if Jesus didn't teach them it was ok to use His money that way or if they weren't familiar with how His money was used.

 That was during the Lord's Last Supper, which was a Passover feast, not Tabernacles, which the Old Testament tithe was used for.
 This further shows a change in how God wants His tithe used.
 It can supply more of God's feasts then Tabernacles (see a list of feasts below).

-Given this knowledge, we can see that if the church uses God's money in other ways, like for taxes, buildings, other property and utilities, and the salaries of people who are not to be paid by the tithe, it is robbing God of His money, because it is sacred and is meant to be used as He specifies.
+Given this knowledge, we can see that if the church uses God's money in other ways, like for taxes, buildings, other property and utilities, and the salaries of people who are not supposed to be paid by the tithe, it is robbing God of His money, because it is sacred and meant to be used as He specifies.